LGC Fellows Program: A Leader's Program

-The Fellowship year is leadership development at its best for high-potential people in greater Chicago's companies, nonprofit organizations and government.
-It offers an unparalleled opportunity for in-depth learning about complex urban issues, and the partnerships and analytical skills needed to address them.
-Fellows make lifelong connections with diverse leaders — connections that help them advance professionally and in civic affairs.
+The LGC Fellow Program experience is leadership development at its best for high-potential people in Chicagoland businesses, corporations, nonprofit organizations, and government.
+It offers an unparalleled opportunity for in-depth learning about complex urban issues, and the partnerships, background information, and analytical skills needed to address them.